grffio/mageconfig/README.md

 - It's important to note that the configuration you provide to mageconfig should be a pointer to a struct or mageconfig will return an error.

+- When running `mage -help`, it will display the help information for `mage` itself.
+To view the help for a specific target in `mage.go`, you can use the command `mage dummy -help` or invoke it after compiling it into a binary file.
+Also, it's worth noting that executing a command in the format `mage -v -debug --arg-name=value` will not be possible.

 ## Supported Tags

 - `file`: Defines the name of the parameter in the configuration file.